Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

-Kerry Carpenter, with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers against the Chicago White Sox, with Michael Kopech on the hill, September 3 at 2:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .390 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the mound, on September 8 at 6:40 PM ET.

-He racked up three hits (going 3-for-4 with a double and an RBI) in his most recent game against the White Sox.
+He strung together two hits (going 2-for-5) in his last appearance against the Yankees.

 Kerry Carpenter Game Info & Props vs. the White Sox